Sun Tunnel Buying Guide

 Rigid sun tubes provide sunlight with a direct path from roof to room, meaning less light bounces off the tube's surface and more makes its way into the room.

-The more expensive of the two tube types and for good reason.
-Rigid sun tunnels can offer up to 20m of light distribution, meaning light can go a lot deeper into a room and brighten the harder to reach areas.
+The pricier of the two tube types.
+Rigid sun tunnels can offer up to 20m of light distribution, meaning light can go a lot deeper into a room and brighten those harder to reach areas.

-To help negate obstacles in the roof, Lightway’s adjustable elbow can be easily fitted to their existing tubes, as can extension tubes to allow natural light to travel even further into the home.
+To help negate obstacles in the roof, Lightway’s adjustable elbow can be easily fitted to existing tubes, as can extension tubes to allow natural light to travel further.

 Flexible tubes are great for negating around obstructions in the roof space as they can be easily manipulated to bend around the existing building work.

 Flexible sun tunnels are ideal for shorter distances and are the cheaper of the two options.
-The difference in price is mostly down to flexible tubes not being able to reflect quite as as much light as rigid tubes.
+The difference in price is mostly down to flexible tubes reflecting slightly less sunlight as rigid tubes.

-Flexible sun tunnels are available from Sterlingbuild with either a 35cm, 45cm or 55cm diameter, and 2m or 3m tube length for all major roof coverings.
+Flexible sun tunnels are available from Sterlingbuild with either a 35cm, 45cm or 55cm diameter, in 3m tube lengths that can be easily cut to 2m.

-VELUX’s flexible sun tunnels come with a diameter of 35cm and 2m long tube for all roofs.
+VELUX’s flexible sun tunnels come with a diameter of 35cm and 2m long tube for slate and tile roofs.

 What Size Sun Tunnel do I Need For My Room?

-Deciding on what size sun tunnel you need all depends on where abouts in the home it/they are going.
-For the best results in medium to large spaces, we recommend installing either one or two bigger sun tunnels or a cluster of smaller tunnels spread out evenly across the roof.
-Remember, the greater the amount of natural light you bring to a room, the healthier and more welcoming it becomes.
+Deciding on what size sun tunnel you need all depends on room type.
+For the best results in medium to large spaces, we recommend installing either one or two bigger sun tunnels or a cluster of smaller tunnels.

 Yes, they can, and not just roofs either.
 As well as being compatible on both pitched roof and flat, sun tunnels are also available for installation on the outside of walls, exclusively from market leader, Lightway.
 Here is how.